Information about us

 Keoghs LLP is a limited liability partnership registered in England and Wales (registered number OC 321124) which is authorised and regulated by the Solicitors Regulation Authority under SRA number 573546.

-A list of the names of our partners is available for inspection at our registered office, 2 The Parklands, Bolton BL6 4SE.
+A list of the names of our partners is available for inspection at our registered office, 5th Floor 20 Gracechurch Street London EC3V 0BG.
 We use the word "partner" to refer to a member of the LLP.

-All services in Scotland are delivered under Keoghs Scotland LLP; a limited liability partnership registered in Scotland (registered number SO305857) which is authorised and regulated by the Law Society of Scotland and trading from its registered office address, Keoghs Scotland LLP, 2 West Regent Street, Glasgow, G2 1RW.
+All services in Scotland are delivered under Keoghs Scotland LLP; a limited liability partnership registered in Scotland (registered number SO305857) which is authorised and regulated by the Law Society of Scotland and trading from its registered office address, Keoghs Scotland LLP, The Forsyth Building, 5 Renfield St, Glasgow, G2 5EZ.

 A full list of members is open for inspection at the registered office.
 Keoghs Scotland LLP utilises the trading name Keoghs under licence from Keoghs LLP.